Most Effective Products

 Weed and Feed Application

-Apply the pesticide granules as a broadcast application over your treatment area.
-For uniform coverage, you will need to make two pass-throughs perpendicular to one another or in a grid-like fashion.
+Apply the pesticide granules as a broadcast over your treatment area.
+For uniform coverage, make two pass-throughs perpendicular to one another or grid-like.

 Step 4: Water in the Granules